 - Attractions on the way: Upper Antelope Canyon (Page), Inscription House Ruin Spring (Nitsie Canyon), Agathla Peak, Mystery Valley

-If you’re loving the area around Horseshoe Bend or what to opt to stick around and visit Lake Powell, it is totally understandable!
+If you’re loving the area around Horseshoe Bend or want to opt to stick around and visit Lake Powell, it is totally understandable!

 However, if you want to see another one of Arizona’s incredible sights, I recommend jumping in the car and driving from Horseshoe Bend to Monument Valley.